Brian Eno

 Brian Eno: Into The Spirit World

-Interview by Cynthia Rose, NME, July 1980
+Interview by Cynthia Rose, New Musical Express, 26 July 1980

 The White Man's Grave Look to Africa ...

-Interview by Dave Rimmer, Face, The, October 1980
+Interview by Dave Rimmer, The Face, October 1980

 One of the vital musical innovators of the Seventies, Brian Eno now inhabits a curious world.
 He lives in 'medieval' Manhattan, where he gambles on ...